 The Fund's distributions are generally taxable.
 After the end of each year, you will receive a tax statement that separates the distributions of the Fund into two categories, ordinary income distributions and capital gain dividends.
-The presence of call options in the portfolio may reduce the amount of dividends that would otherwise be treated as capital gain dividends.
-Ordinary income distributions are generally taxed at your ordinary tax rate, however, as further discussed below, certain ordinary income distributions received from the Fund may be taxed at the capital gains tax rates.
+Ordinary income distributions are generally taxed at your ordinary tax rate, however, as further discussed below certain ordinary income distributions received from the Fund may be taxed at the capital gains tax rates.
 Some portion of the ordinary income distributions that are attributable to dividends received by the Fund from shares in certain real estate investment trusts may be designated by the Fund as eligible for a deduction for qualified business income, provided certain holding period requirements are satisfied.
 Generally, you will treat all capital gain dividends as long-term capital gains regardless of how long you have owned your shares.

 To determine your actual tax liability for your capital gain dividends, you must calculate your total net capital gain or loss for the tax year after considering all of your other taxable transactions, as described below.
 In addition, the Fund may make distributions that represent a return of capital for tax purposes and thus will generally not be taxable to you; however, such distributions may reduce your tax basis in your shares, which could result in you having to pay higher taxes in the future when shares are sold, even if you sell the shares at a loss from your original investment.
-If a return of capital exceeds your basis in the shares, you will recognize long-term or short-term gains, depending on your holding period.
 A "return of capital" is a return, in whole or in part, of the funds that you previously invested in the Fund.
-A return of capital distributions should not be considered part of the Fund's dividend yield or total return of an investment in Fund shares.
+A return of capital distribution should not be considered part of a Fund's dividend yield or total return of an investment in Fund shares.
 The tax status of your distributions from the Fund is not affected by whether you reinvest your distributions in additional shares or receive them in cash.
 The tax laws may require you to treat distributions made to you in January as if you had received them on December 31 of the previous year.